-It’s no secret that pricing is a crucial component of running a business.
-Not only does the proper pricing of goods affect the amount of money coming into your business, but it also affects your ability to target your ideal market.
-As a result, it’s vitally important that small businesses set the right prices on their goods and services from the start.
+Whether you sell a good or a service, it’s no secret that pricing is a crucial component to running a business.
+Not only does the proper pricing of goods affect the amount of money coming into your business, it also affects your ability to target your ideal market.
+As a result, it’s vitally important for small businesses to set the right prices on their goods and services from the start.

-While small businesses may be hesitant to hike up prices on their products and services, research suggests that premium pricing can be effective under the right circumstances.
-Here are some advantages associated with adopting a prestige pricing strategy for your wares.
+While small businesses may be hesitant to hike up prices on their products and services, research suggests that premium pricing can be valid under the right circumstances.
+Here are some advantages associated with adopting a prestige pricing strategy.

 One benefit of premium pricing is that it helps companies fend off their competitors in the marketplace.
-By putting money and energy into advertising premium-brand goods, companies can make it all but impossible for new businesses to enter the same marketplace with investing equal capital in marketing.
-By preventing similar businesses from launching through spending more (or appearing to spend more), companies can hold on to their market share.
+By putting money and energy into advertising premium-brand goods, companies can make it all but impossible for new businesses to enter the same market without investing equal capital in marketing.
+Additionally, you establish an entry barrier in that other businesses will be forced to sell their product at a lower price point if they wish to have any form of market share.

 If you want to raise brand awareness for your product, premium pricing may be an effective strategy.
-When companies engage in prestige pricing, customers have a tendency to view their products as more prestigious and, as a result, more desirable.
-The assumption is that a high price indicates that the product quality is high as well.
-Further, raising prices can increase product buzz.
-As people talk more about your product, brand awareness and general interest tend to grow as well.
+When companies engage in prestige pricing, customers tend to view their products as more prestigious and, as a result, more desirable.
+The assumption is that a high price indicates high quality as well.
+Further, raising rates can increase product buzz.
+As people talk more about your product, brand awareness and general interest tend to grow.

-Finally, premium pricing strategies offer the obvious advantage of raising a firm’s profits.
-However, businesses should be cognizant of the fact that prestige pricing tends to require a greater investment in marketing.
-To stay profitable, companies must either set the price per unit high enough to cover the additional marketing spend or expand their audiences to sell sufficient volume.
+Finally, premium pricing strategies offer the advantage of raising a firm’s profits.
+However, businesses should be aware that prestige pricing tends to require a greater investment in marketing.
+To stay profitable, companies must either set the price per unit high enough to cover the additional marketing expense or expand their audiences to sell sufficient volume.

 In spite of the advantages, not all businesses are equally suited to a premium pricing strategy.
 The following are drawbacks associated with selling goods at premium prices.

 The high cost of marketing is a serious drawback associated with prestige pricing.
-Unless companies invest sufficient—and sustainable—funding to promote their goods and services, the premium brand recognition is likely to dissipate.
-After all, customers are unlikely to pay high prices for products that they’ve never heard of.
+Unless companies invest sufficient and sustainable funding to promote their goods and services, the premium brand recognition is likely to dissipate.
+After all, customers are unlikely to pay high prices for products they’ve never heard of.
 If you can’t afford to market your premium brand goods, you may be better off setting rates at a more competitive price point.

 Premium pricing strategies can be problematic for companies with a great deal of competition.
-Not only can competitor businesses draw attention away from your goods and service by offering alternatives, but they also create a perception in the market that the product category itself is less exclusive or exciting.
+Not only can competitor businesses draw attention away from your goods and services by offering alternatives, they can also create a perception in the market that the product category itself is less exclusive or exciting.